VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 Current VA Sleep Apnea Disability Ratings

-Under the current system, the VA rates sleep apnea under Diagnostic Code 6847 based on severity and prescribed treatment.
-The ratings range from 0% to 100%:
+Under the current system, the VA rates sleep apnea under Diagnostic Code 6847 (38 C.F.R. § 4.97) at 0%, 30%, 50%, or 100% depending on the severity of symptoms and required treatment.
+Here’s the full rating criteria:

 • 0% Rating: A veteran has a diagnosed condition but does not experience significant symptoms or require treatment.
+No monthly compensation for the rating itself.

 • 30% Rating: The veteran has persistent daytime hypersomnolence (excessive sleepiness during the day).
+This rating qualifies for a monthly VA payment of about $537.42.

 • 50% Rating: The veteran requires a CPAP (Continuous Positive Airway Pressure) machine or another breathing assistance device.
+A 50% rating warrants monthly compensation of roughly $1,102.04.

 • 100% Rating: The veteran has chronic respiratory failure, requires around-the-clock oxygen, or has undergone a tracheostomy.
+As a result, the veteran receives full monthly compensation of approximately $3,831.30.

 Why Is the VA Changing Sleep Apnea Ratings?

-New Sleep Apnea Ratings in 2025
+New Sleep Apnea Ratings in 2025 (Proposed)

 • 0% Rating: The veteran is asymptomatic with or without treatment.